 Any follow-up appointments you might need in the 12 months following your first meeting with one of our doctors is free.

 When Will I Receive my Identification Card?

-If your application is approved, you should receive your card within 30 days of application.
+According to the plans set forth by Alabama’s Compassion Act, if your application is approved, you should receive your card within 30 days of application.

 Where can Patients Purchase Medical Marijuana?